Archie Lyndhurst: Personal life

 Lyndhurst had a close friendship with the comedian and actor Jack Whitehall.
 He took shopping and groceries to Whitehall's parents, Michael and Hilary, when they were unable to leave their house during the COVID-19 lockdown.

 Death

 Lyndhurst died in his sleep from a brain haemorrhage caused by acute lymphoblastic leukaemia at his family home in Fulham, Greater London, on 22 September 2020.
 He was 19.
 In a statement on 1 October, his father, Nicholas, said he and his wife, Lucy, were "utterly grief stricken and respectfully request privacy."
-The following day, his girlfriend, Nethra, paid tribute to him in a lengthy post on Instagram.
+The following day, his girlfriend Tilakumara paid tribute to him in a lengthy post on Instagram.
 His funeral service took place in a tiny chapel on 23 November 2020.

 His death prompted tributes from fans across the world.
 Jack Whitehall led tributes on social media, along with several of his So Awkward co-stars.